scryptachain/scrypta-docs/general-info/faq.md

 **Q: WILL SCRYPTA BE LISTED ON EXCHANGE?**

-A: You can currently trade LYRA on Mercatox, Graviex, and Midas.
-The Scrypta team is committed to long-term stability and integrity of the project.
-The most important exchanges will be interested in the project only if its technological development has the priority and is constant.
+A: You can currently trade LYRA on Mercatox, Graviex, Midas and Whitebit.
+The Scrypta team is long-term committed to the stability and integrity of the project.
+The most important exchanges will be interested in the project only if its technological development has priority and is constant.
 Scrypta is focused on achieving these goals.

-**Q: EVERY TIME THE REWARDS PER BLOCK CHANGE?**
+**Q: WHEN DO THE REWARDS PER BLOCK CHANGE?**

 A: You can find this information in Appendix II in the margin of the LightPaper.

-**Q: WHERE DO THE TRANSACTION FEE FINISH?**
+**Q: WHERE DO THE TRANSACTION FEE GO?**

-A: The "Transaction fees" are "burned" by the algorithm.
+A: All "Transaction fees" are "burned" by the algorithm.